stefrush/enterthematrix/README.md

 enterthematrix -B
 ```

-The default benchmark is 4096 rendered frames with the following config:
+The standard benchmark as requested by Neo is 4096 rendered frames with the following config:

 * 16 bandwidth
 * 16 throughput